brainstormsecurity/bigspring-hugo/exampleSite/content/english/ransomware-negotiation/index.md

 <br>

-### Why is is critical to hire a Ransomware Negotiator during a critical cyber attack?
+### Why is it critical to hire a Ransomware Negotiator during a critical cyber attack?

 <br>